 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

-Kikis Kallis, Elizabeth Arakapiotis, Kalani Gunawardana and Tania Kallis are licensed to act as Insolvency Practitioners in the United Kingdom by the Institute of Chartered Accountants in England & Wales (ICAEW).
+Kikis Kallis, Elizabeth Arakapiotis, and Andreas Arakapiotis are licensed to act as Insolvency Practitioners in the United Kingdom by the Institute of Chartered Accountants in England & Wales (ICAEW).

 Rules Governing Actions